 Students interested in Cultural Studies should be strongly motivated, self-disciplined, and able to assume responsibility to ensure the success of their curricular program.

-By the beginning of their senior year, students are expected to write up, in consultation with their advisor, a brief formal description of their area of interest in cultural studies and how their program served those interests.
+By the beginning of their senior year, you will need to write up, in consultation with your advisor, a brief formal description of your area of interest in Cultural Studies and how your program served those interests.

 Each student must complete at least 8 courses (24 hours) approved by his or her advisor.
 Students are required to take Comm 350 “Practices in Cultural Studies,” preferably as early as possible.
 In addition, students are strongly encouraged to take a course on cultural diversity, such as Comm 318 ”Cultural Diversity” and a course on critical theory, such as Comm 412 “Critical Theory”.
 These courses are not your only choices on cultural diversity OR critical theory; please speak with your advisor regarding your options.
 No more than 4 courses (12 hours) taken in the same department may count toward the major credits.

 A student should strengthen his or her course of study by choosing some B.A. level perspectives and electives that complement courses in cultural studies.
 Unlike students in departmental majors, cultural studies students may choose appropriate perspective courses from any departments.